XuanwuAI/CodeRetrX/README.md

 ## 🧪 Experiments

 We conducted comprehensive experiments on the *Ollama* repository to validate the effectiveness of our code retrieval strategies.
-The analysis demonstrates how **`coderetrx`** performs across various bug types and complexity levels.
+The analysis demonstrates how **`coderetrx_filter`** performs across various bug types and complexity levels.

 For detailed results, see: [Ollama Analysis by Bug Type](bench/Ollama_Analysis_by_Bug_Type.md)